 State Class Action Eligibility

 Class actions can also be brought under state law.
 Common wisdom says federal courts are more favorable to defendants, while plaintiffs tend to fare better in state courts.
-As such, defendants often try to get class action cases moved to federal court.

 The Class Action Fairness Act of 2005

 In 2005, federal officials passed the Class Action Fairness Act (U.S.C.
 Sections 1332(d), 1453 and 1711-1715).
 A statute meant to modernize class action litigation, the law increased federal jurisdiction over class and mass action lawsuits.
 It also directed courts to better scrutinize the efficacy of settlements.

 Like most federal statutes, The Class Action Fairness Act had its supporters and detractors.
 The “yay” vote appreciates the reduction of “forum shopping.”
 The “nay” group thinks the Class Action Fairness Act doesn’t bring balance, but instead makes it harder to bring class action lawsuits — and therefore benefits large corporations over average citizens.

 You may be thinking: how does a marketing class action lawsuit actually play out?
 Here’s a rough timeline for a typical case: